DragonFish55/sprintproject/test-cases/sprint 4 test cases/manual_test_cases/serach_box_land.md

 srch_box_land

 ### Description:
-Tests that after staring the app and arriving on the landing page a search box is displayed with which you can query the newsapi everything endpoint
+Tests that after starting the app and arriving on the landing page a search box is displayed with which you can query the newsapi everything endpoint

 ### Test Steps
 - Start the app on 127.0.0.1